jsguy/dataportal/README.md

 See the `examples` folder in this repository.

-**Note:** The examples included with Dataportal have the url of the server set to "http://local.mac:32827/dataPortal", be sure to adjust that to it uses the IP address or URL of where you're running your dataportal server, for when you test on separate machines.
+**Note:** The examples included with Dataportal have the URL of the server set to "http://local.mac:32827/dataPortal", be sure to adjust that to it uses the IP address or URL of where you're running your dataportal server, for when you test on separate machines.